Close Menu

 Tips for Choosing the Best Online Booking Tool

 Beyond just pricing, be sure to assess each site’s extra features and conveniences.
-Can you bundle hotels, flights, and car in the same checkout process?
+Can you bundle hotels, flights, and cars in the same checkout process?
 What kind of loyalty/rewards program is offered?
 How transparent are they about clearly displaying all mandatory fees and costs?

-If you’re a frequent traveler, it may be worth sticking to the same primary booking engine so you can accumulate points, elite status, and other perks over time.
+If you’re a frequent traveler, it may be worth sticking to the same primary car rental booking engine so you can accumulate points, elite status, and other perks over time.
 The leading sites are also more likely to negotiate exclusive unpublished rates with rental companies.

 At the end of the day, the best site for you will be the one that most consistently surfaces the overall cheapest rental rates while aligning with your customer experience priorities.